 Trend 2: Increasing understanding of the platform economy

-As digital market places continue to transformation, organizations will see the actual potential of the platform economy.
+As digital marketplaces continue to transform, organizations will see the actual potential of the platform economy.
 They will also realize its impact on their operating models.
-In the era of platform economy, the risk shifts towards the provider as organizations have to make significant upfront investments to build their platforms before they receive revenue.
+In the era of the platform economy, the risk shifts towards the provider as organizations have to make significant upfront investments to build their platforms before they receive revenue.
 This means that they need to change their commercial and pricing models to factor in the new risk that they are taking on.

 Trend 3: Hybrid cloud solutions are becoming verticalized